Data Types and In-Memory Data Model#

 • Dictionary type: An encoded categorical type (more on this later)

-Each logical data type in Arrow has a corresponding factory function for creating an instance of that type object in Python:
+Each data type in Arrow has a corresponding factory function for creating an instance of that type object in Python:

 In [1]: import pyarrow as pa